-For my more sensitive readers, I have edited the image below but I have hidden it behind spoiler tags anyway (Trust me, you will be grateful I did).
+For my more sensitive readers, I have edited the image below and hidden it behind a spoiler tag.
+(Trust me, you will be grateful I did).

 Of course, a knight of the realm and cricket legend would never tweet an picture of his middle stump so publicly.

 Even if he was the sort of person who would take such a snap (perhaps to send to a member of the medical profession, or a loved one who had forgotten what he looked like from that angle) he would definitely know the difference between posting a private direct message and making a public tweet of his privates.

 So, the only conclusion is that it has to be a fiendish hacker at work.